kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**
 * `RemovedEnclaveUuids`: A set of the removed enclave Uuids.

-### `getServiceLogs(String enclaveIdentifier, Set<ServiceGUID> serviceGuids, Boolean shouldFollowLogs, LogLineFilter logLineFilter) -> ServiceLogsStreamContent serviceLogsStreamContent`
+### `getServiceLogs(String enclaveIdentifier, Set<ServiceUUID> serviceUuids, Boolean shouldFollowLogs, LogLineFilter logLineFilter) -> ServiceLogsStreamContent serviceLogsStreamContent`
-Get and start a service container logs stream (showed in ascending order, with the oldest line first) from services identified by their GUID.
+Get and start a service container logs stream (showed in ascending order, with the oldest line first) from services identified by their UUID.

 **Args**
 * `enclaveIdentifier`: Identifier of the services' enclave.
-* `serviceGuids`: A set of service GUIDs identifying the services from which logs should be retrieved.
+* `serviceUuids`: A set of service UUIDs identifying the services from which logs should be retrieved.
 * `shouldFollowLogs`: If it's true, the stream will constantly send the new log lines. if it's false, the stream will be closed after the last created log line is sent.
 * `logLineFilter`: The [filter][loglinefilter] that will be used for filtering the returned log lines